soheil-khorram/neural-network/README.md

 What is this repository?
 ------------------------

 This repository contains a Python project that can be used to train neural networks with Keras.
-It also provides a number of examples with different neural network architectures (such as dilated CNN [1], downsampling/upsampling network [1], hourglass network and deeply recursive network).
+It also provides several examples with different neural network architectures (such as dilated CNN [1], downsampling/upsampling network [1], hourglass network and deeply recursive network).
 Experiments reported in the paper [1] can be replicated with the code provided here.

 How to use it?
 --------------

-To use this repository for training a network you must prepare three modules: (1) a data loader, (2) a keras model and (3) a run file.
+To use this repository for training a network you must prepare three modules: (1) a data loader, (2) a Keras model and (3) a run file.
 Below, we explain these modules in detail.

-* Data loader - is responsible for preparing data for training and testing the networks. 'data_loader' folder contains two examples of the data loaders 'overlap_data_loader' and 'wsj_data_loader'. 'overlap_data_loader' is developed for the speech overlap detection task and 'wsj_data_loader' is designed for acoustic modeling of a HMM/DNN-based speech recognition on the Wall Street Journal (WSJ) corpus.
+* Data loader - is responsible for preparing data for training and testing the networks. 'data_loader' folder contains two examples of the data loaders 'overlap_data_loader' and 'wsj_data_loader'. 'overlap_data_loader' is developed for the speech overlap detection task and 'wsj_data_loader' is designed for acoustic modeling of an HMM/DNN-based speech recognition on the Wall Street Journal (WSJ) corpus.
 To write a new data loader you must create a Data class with the following interface:

 .. code-block:: python